DoD-Platform-One/monitoring/docs/kubernetes-monitoring.md

 Prometheus evaluates this expression for each sample collected for the user specified duration and then creates a line chart of each node from which metrics are available.
 As mentioned earlier, this is good for prototyping an expression, however, there are two downsides to use complex expressions in this manner:

-① Prometheus does not maintain a history of previously executed expressions, so everytime the console is opened in a browser, the expression needs to be entered again.
+① Prometheus does not maintain a history of previously executed expressions, so every time the console is opened in a browser, the expression needs to be entered again.
 Time series queries can quickly become quite complicated to remember and type using the expression browser in the default Prometheus UI.

 ② The expression is evaluated per sample in the time interval specified by the user for each of the time series.
 As such, the computation time and the resource usage increases with the number of data points that impacts Prometheus performance.
 Prometheus Recording Rules